-The Potter Violin Company will not share, sell, or otherwise transmit or divulge the personal information of our clients to any persons, institutions or organizations without the express, direct and unambiguous consent of those clients.
+Potter Violins will not share, sell, or otherwise transmit or divulge the personal information of our clients to any persons, institutions or organizations without the express, direct and unambiguous consent of those clients.
 We will take all reasonable and appropriate actions to protect the sensitive financial and personal information that you share with us as a consequence of our commercial relationship.
-We are honored that you have chosen to place your trust in The Potter Violin Company and we will do everything we can to demonstrate that your confidence in us is justified.
+We are honored that you have chosen to place your trust in us and we will do everything we can to demonstrate that your confidence in us is justified.

 Full-sized (Student level up to $4000):